HaoranYu1234/loan-default-prediction-model/README.md

   - Scaling and normalization
 - Exploratory data analysis：
   - Understanding the distribution and relationship between predictors and response vasriables
-- Model training and Model evaluation
+- Model training and evaluation
 - Model optimization
 - Documentation and reporting